The Board of Directors

 The Board delegates matters to two committees and the Chief Executive in exercising its responsibilities.

-The matters delegated to the two committees are detailed in their respective terms of reference.
+The matters delegated to the three committees are detailed in their respective terms of reference.

 The Finance and Audit Committee ensures effective systems of integrated governance, risk management and internal control.